 A high school diploma was once a ticket to long-term career success.
 Today, that's no longer true.
 Nearly every job created in the United States since the 2008 recession required some sort of education or training beyond high school.
-This doesn't mean that everyone needs a four-year college degree to succeed, but the best chance of securing a job that pays enough to support a family is through post-high school learning.
+This doesn't mean that everyone needs a four-year college degree to succeed, but the best chance of securing a fulfilling job that pays enough to support a family is through post-high school learning.

-THE PANDEMIC HAS FUNDAMENTALLY ALTERED THE ECONOMY.
+THE PANDEMIC HAS SPED UP SHIFTS IN OUR ECONOMY.

-The COVID-19 pandemic has had a tremendous impact on the economy, causing millions to lose their jobs and shuttering entire industries.
-Economic recovery is likely to speed up the pace at which the world of work is evolving and increase the requirements to be a competitive job-seeker.
-Some industries may never fully recover to pre-pandemic levels, closing off certain career pathways and further cementing the need for education or training beyond high school.
+The COVID-19 pandemic had a tremendous impact on the American economy, speeding up the pace at which the world of work is evolving.
+Certain industries have seen large growth while others have declined.
+The shifts and disruptions in many career fields have, in many cases, changed the requirements to be a competitive job-seeker and further cemented the need for education or training beyond high school.